 - Walking shrill: the Hua family shawm band, Pan Records (2004)

-My first book is a kinda useful survey, hinting at themes I would develop later:
+My first book remains a useful survey, hinting at themes I would develop later:

 1995 Folk Music of China: living instrumental traditions, Oxford: Clarendon Press (paperback edition with CD, 1998).

-The CD is edited down from my 2-CD set
+The accompanying CD is edited down from my 2-CD set

 Also relevant to some of the themes on this blog are my articles

-Chinese version: “Zili hangjian du jicheng: ping hongwei juance Zhongguo minzu minjian yinyue jicheng”, Zhongguo yinyuexue 2003/3: 103–28.
+Chinese version: “Zili hangjian du jicheng: ping hongwei juance Zhongguo minzu minjian yinyue jicheng”, Zhongguo yinyuexue 2003/3, pp.103–28.